accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 - Punctuation and capital letters are present in the text of the visible label: they can be ignored in the accessible name without consequence.
 - The text of the visible label is used as a symbol: the text must not be interpreted literally in the accessible name.
 The name must express the function conveyed by the symbol (for example, "B" in a text editor will have the accessible name "Bold", the sign "&gt;", depending on the context, will mean "Next" or "Start video").
 The exception is mathematical symbols (see note below).

 **Note:** if the visible label represents a mathematical expression, the mathematical symbols can be used literally to label the accessible name (e.g. "A&gt;B").
-It is left to the user to work out the correspondence between the expression and what they have to spell, taking into account their knowledge of how their voice input software works ("A greater than B" or "A greater than B").
+It is left to the user to work out the correspondence between the expression and what they have to spell, taking into account their knowledge of how their voice input software works ("A greater than B" or "A superior to B").

 ##### Assessment methodology {class="disclosure methodo"}